cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 This is a mechanism to encode messages where both the sender and receiver use the **same secret key**.[^2]

 > "The fundamental property of symmetric encryption is that the same key is used for both encryption and decryption.
-In other words, by knowing the key and the encryption method employed one can decrypt or decrypt the message."
+In other words, by knowing the key and the encryption method, one can decrypt or decrypt the message."

 <aside class="quote">
     <em>“The Caesar cipher method is easy to break because with only 26 different possible shifts it can be solved with simple brute force and letter frequency analysis.”</em>